Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

   during the explaining too?

 - Link the relocation type to its docs.
-- Talk about the program header only after showing the section header table, and the disassembly.
 - Talk about page alignment when talking about the program header's segments mapping.
 - Try to remember parts were I was stuck on, and comment about them here?